Idearia/wp-tests/README.md

 # To do

-- Add logging to example
+- Add logging to example class
+- Make logsPath relative to where phpunit.xml is